n00bsys0p/altcoin-mining-calculator-php/README.md

 ## Installation

+The dependencies for this project can be pulled in very easily using [composer](https://getcomposer.org/).
+Once you have composer installed, you need to run `./composer.phar install` in the folder into which you installed the application.

 To install the application, you require a web server that supports PHP version 5.3.x.
 Simply make sure that the folder is owned by the web server's user and point a virtual host's document root at the /public folder, serving index.php.
 If you install the application in /var/www, the virtualhost configuration file may look something like this:

 ```